Here're the Gran Canaria fiestas you have to experience.

-The La Rama tradition is one of the oldest in the Canary Islands.
-It dates back over 1000 years to pre-hispanic times.
-The island's original inhabitants, known as the guanches or the Canarii, worshipped mother nature and their high priestesses used to beat the sea in times of drought.
+The La Rama tradition is said to be one of the oldest in the Canary Islands.
+The myth is that it dates back over 1000 years to prehispanic times when the island's original inhabitants, known as the guanches or the Canarii, worshipped mother nature and their high priestesses used to beat the sea in times of drought.

 Around 70,000 people come to La Rama in Agaete town in the north-west of Gran Canaria.
 The procession winding through Agaete's white houses is unmissable if you are in Gran Canaria at the beginning of August.